How do I calculate my GPA?

 Students are encouraged to pursue a minor, most specifically in a foreign language.
 Students should educate themselves on the requirements for their intended minor and school to wisely structure their elective space.

-What study abroad sites will I have an option to study at in my junior year?
+What study away sites will I have an option to study at in my junior year?
 How will I select my site?

 In the Junior Year, students will spend both fall and spring semester at one of NYU’s select GLS global campuses.
 The Liberal Studies Program requests that GLS students submit their Junior Year site preference in the freshman year so that students can make the appropriate academic plans both for language study and minor course selection.
 Currently, the sites that are available to GLS students are: Berlin, Buenos Aires, Florence, Madrid, Paris, and Shanghai, and Tel Aviv.